 - End-users can log in to the Statuspage admin portal

 - A token is assigned to a user in AuthPoint

-To start, you must download the metadata file from the Resources page in the AuthPoint management UI.
-Once you have the metadata file, you can configure Statuspage.
+To start, you must download the metadata file from the Certificate Management page in the AuthPoint management UI.
+Once you have those files, you can configure Statuspage.